paulkienitz/SPARE/spare05 README.md

 Exactly what values are permitted may vary, but the safest option is to pass only strings or `URLSearchParams` objects (which get converted into strings).
 `FormData` does seem to generally work, but no guarantees there.
 And `contextData` is subject to the same restriction.
-If either is not usable, `simulateNavigation` will immediately return a rejected promise with a validation error.
+If either is clearly not usable, `simulateNavigation` will immediately return a rejected promise with a validation error, but there is no guarantee that it can catch all problematic cases.

 Also note that the target element *must have an ID*.
 `replaceContent` can be passed an `Element` object representing an ID-less HTML tag, but `simulateNavigation` cannot support the Back button in such a case.